-- 5.31 It is also necessary that Members are alert to situations where others perceive that there may be a conflict of interest or the possibility of a conflict of interest, even when an actual conflict of interest does not exist.
-In these situations it is still necessary for the perception of the conflict to be appropriately addressed in order for the Member to continue to act. - 5.32 Reconciling a conflict of interest will likely involve disclosing the existence of the conflict of interest to the user(s) concerned and explaining the relevant issues, risks and any constraints on the work in a manner so that the user understands them.
-However, Members also need to consider any underlying confidentiality obligations to other parties. - 5.33 There may be internal guidance in Members' organisations on how conflicts of interest are to be managed.
+- 4.2 "Reconciliation" can be understood to mean carefully managing the conflict such that, within the scope of an engagement, the conflict does not have (and is not seen to have) any adverse effect on the work for the users. - 4.3 It is also necessary that Members are alert to situations where others perceive that there may be a conflict of interest or the possibility of a conflict of interest, even when an actual conflict of interest does not exist.
+In these situations it is still necessary for the perception of the conflict to be appropriately addressed in order for the Member to continue to act. - 4.4 Reconciling a conflict of interest will likely involve disclosing the existence of the conflict of interest to the user(s) concerned and explaining the relevant issues, risks and any constraints on the work in a manner so that the user understands them.
+However, Members also need to consider any underlying confidentiality obligations to other parties. - 4.5 There may be internal guidance in Members' organisations on how conflicts of interest are to be managed.
 Members need to satisfy themselves that such guidance is appropriate and sufficient, and if/where necessary supplement it with their own arrangements and tools for managing conflicts.
-These arrangements and tools may incorporate some or all of the following, taking into account any established market practices for handling such conflicts:

-Scoping the engagement

-When agreeing the scope of an engagement, Members may wish to define especially clearly any limitations on the extent of their role and the type of advice which they can provide on the engagement.

-Conflicts management plan

-A written 'conflicts management plan' can be shared with (and may be explicitly agreed by) the relevant user(s).
-Such a plan might typically cover:

-- The extent to which information will remain confidential; - The systems and controls in place to identify and assess potential and actual conflicts of interest; - The steps taken to reconcile any conflict, and the steps to be taken if the Member cannot continue to act because of an irreconcilable conflict.
+These arrangements and tools may incorporate some or all of the following, taking into account any established market practices for handling such conflicts: - Scoping the engagement When agreeing the scope of an engagement, Members may wish to define especially clearly any limitations on the extent of their role and the type of advice which they can provide on the engagement. - Conflicts management plan A written 'conflicts management plan' can be shared with (and may be explicitly agreed by) the relevant user(s).
+Such a plan might typically cover: - The extent to which information will remain confidential; - The systems and controls in place to identify and assess potential and actual conflicts of interest; - The steps taken to reconcile any conflict, and the steps to be taken if the Member cannot continue to act because of an irreconcilable conflict. - Separation of teams